How To Stop Itchy Toes Quickly: 6 Natural Home Remedies

 - Fill a bathtub with lukewarm water.

-- Mix some baking soda in the tub.
+- Mix ½ to 1 cup of baking soda into the bathwater.

 - Soak your itchy toes in the bathtub for 10-15 minutes.

-- Wash your feet properly and dry them afterwards.
+- Wash your feet properly and completely dry them afterwards.

 - Mix two teaspoons of salt in one pint of warm water.

-- Put the mixture in a pan or container.
+- Put the mixture in a shallow pan or container.

 - Soak the itchy area in the mixture for 10 minutes and rinse afterwards.

-- For better results, repeat the process every one or two hours.
+- For best results, repeat the process every one or two hours.